shellshock1911/interview-questions/README.md

 # Common Interview Questions

 Contains various technical interview questions and answers on data structures and algorithms, including binary search trees, linked lists, graphs, and string manipulation.
-Questions are solved only using Python and it's standard library.
+Questions are solved only using Python and its standard library.
 Each file contains a question description, an example answer, and several test cases that are guaranteed to pass.
 Source of each question is noted where appropriate.

 **Example Questions:**